What is sciatica?

 These can be an effective treatment for muscle spasms.
 The procedure involves injecting a local anesthetic and steroid into a trigger point.

 Used in treating neck pain, this is an exciting new treatment that is widely accepted among modern medicine.
 In 2005, “Botulinum toxin Type A (BtA) became the first-line therapy for the treatment for cervical dystonia.”
 Although a single injection of BtA is effective, multiple injection cycles seem to work better for patients (Costa 2005).
 Botox injections have also been found to be effective in patients with whiplash injuries.
-Along with reductions in pain, patients were found to have improved range of motion (Juan 2004).
+Along with reductions in pain, patients were found to have an improved range of motion (Juan 2004).

 This procedure involves inserting a small catheter through a needle into the epidural space or directly next to affected nerves.
 Local anesthetic and other medicines are often given through the catheter for extended time periods.
 When the nerves are blocked continuously with an infusion, pain relief can be dramatic and long-lasting.